tony-a/quantum-computing-notes/README.md

 Coding exercises following lecture notes from this [Udemy course](https://www.udemy.com/course/quantum-computing-in-python-using-qiskit/) on quantum computing.

 #### Setup:
-Use pipenv to set up the virtualenv and then launch JupyterLab:
+Use pipenv to set up the virtualenv and then launch JupyterLab, requires python 3.10:
 ```
 pipenv install
 pipenv shell